F5Networks/f5-cloud-failover-extension/docs/userguide/performance-sizing.rst

 *TESTING NOTES:*

-- Failover times listed in the **CFE performance with Azure (without Merlin FastPath enabled)** table indicate when the Azure network resource provisioning state is "Succeeded", and do not reflect the time required for updates to propagate through the legacy Azure control plane. **Resources created with Azure Fast Path enabled are able to pass traffic through the BIG-IP instance(s) almost immediately after the update operation completes.**
+- Failover times listed in the **CFE performance with Azure (without Merlin FastPath enabled)** table indicate when the Azure network resource provisioning state is "Succeeded", and do not reflect the time required for updates to propagate through the legacy Azure control plane. **Resources created with Merlin FastPath enabled are able to pass traffic through the BIG-IP instance(s) almost immediately after the update operation completes.**
 - **API rate throttling observed**.
 At these levels, we observed the provider rate limiting requests.
 CFE implements clientside retries in these cases.
 - Max objects tested were dictated by our default account quotas or limits.
 Quotas and limits can potentially be increased.
 See your provider for more details: